nodecg/nodecg-screenshot-tester/README.md

 To be completely blunt, the API for this is quirky and probably could be improved.
 But, it does work and has been successfully used for major broadcasts.

-1. Add `nodecg-screenshot-tester` as a devDependency in your bundle:
+1. Add `nodecg-screenshot-tester` and `puppeteer` as a devDependencies in your bundle:

     ```bash
-    npm i -D nodecg-screenshot-tester
+    npm i -D nodecg-screenshot-tester puppeteer
     ```

 2. Add these scripts to the `scripts` stanza in your bundle's `package.json` :